google/closure-compiler-npm/packages/google-closure-compiler/README.md

 ### Java Version
 Requires java to be installed and in the path.
 Using the java version typically results in faster compilation times.

-### JavaScript Version
-This is a transpiled version of the Java source to native JavaScript.
-It can be used in environments without java installed and even in a browser.

-*Note: not all flags are available for the JavaScript version.*

 ## Usage
 The simplest way to invoke the compiler (e.g. if you're just trying it out) is with [`npx`](https://www.npmjs.com/package/npx):